An4123/DockerCourse/README.md

 ### How to run docker
 - docker run hello-docker

+### How to pull docker repo
+- docker pull bemah4123/hello-docer:v1.1

 ### How to push docker repo
 - Set the tag
 - docker tag hello-docker bemah4123/hello-docker:v1.0